thomas051083/psd-psw/_pswlf-2020/3c-community.md

       <br>Based on NACLI’s WSQ module “Communicate and Facilitate Effectively”, CAFÉ Siu-Dai is an introduction to effective communication skills that help build strong relationships amongst colleagues and stakeholders.
 Through the 2-hour CAFÉ Sui-Dai workshop, you will learn more about the different types, characteristics, and barriers to communication, as well as some effective conversational tools that can be easily applied to your professional and personal lives.
       <br>
       <br>Learning Outcomes:
-      <br>∙ Understand the basics of communication
+      <br>• Understand the basics of communication
-      <br>∙ Engage in more meaningful and purposeful conversations with colleagues and stakeholders
+      <br>• Engage in more meaningful and purposeful conversations with colleagues and stakeholders
 	    <br>
       <a href="https://cafe-siu-dai-14_oct_2020.eventbrite.sg">Click here to register for 14 October session.</a> <br>
       <a href="https://cafe-siu-dai-23_oct_2020.eventbrite.sg">Click here to register for 23 October session.</a>